Reports: Federal prosecutors probe Trump inaugural committee

 The investigation marks the latest potential threat to the president and people in his inner circle.
 The Times and Wall Street Journal reported that it stemmed in part from materials the FBI seized earlier this year while probing the business dealings of Michael Cohen, Trump’s longtime fixer and personal attorney.
 Cohen was sentenced to three years in federal prison this week for tax evasion and campaign-finance violations.

-The newspapers reported that an FBI search of Cohen’s office and home last spring uncovered a recorded conversation between the lawyer and Stephanie Winston Wolkoff, a former adviser to Melania Trump who ran companies that were paid $26 million by the inaugural committee.
-On the recording, Winston Wolkoff reportedly criticized the president of the inaugural fund, Tom Barrack, over its management.
+The newspapers reported that an FBI search of Cohen’s office and home last spring uncovered a recorded conversation between the lawyer and Winston Wolkoff, who ran companies that were paid $26 million by the inaugural committee.
+On the recording, Winston Wolkoff reportedly criticized the president of the inaugural committee, Tom Barrack, over its management.

 Spokesman Owen Blicksilver told The Times that Barrack “has never talked with any foreign individual or entity for the purposes of raising money for or obtaining donations related to either the campaign, the inauguration or any such political activity.”